 Winter Solstice Traditions and Festivals

-The date of Winter Solstice 2021 is 21st December 2021, Tuesday at 15.59 hours UTC.
-Further in this post, you will find US Eastern Time as well.
+The date of Winter Solstice 2023 is 21st December 2023, Thursday at 10.27 PM EST time and on 22nd December, Friday 3.27 AM GMT time.
+Further in this post, you will find UTC Time as well.
 This largely observed astronomical phenomenon is also known as December Solstice which marks the shortest day and the longest night of the year.
 The Winter solstice happens in December for the Northern Hemisphere while in June for the Southern Hemisphere.
 123nextfullmoon.com also offers date and time of the first day of summer, and spring equinox date.

 December Solstice Calendar & Timings

 Mostly the december solstice is observed on 21st or 22nd December every year.
-Most recently, the winter solstice was observed in 1903 and will not happen on the 23rd December till the year 2303.
-The rarest date for the December solstice is 20th December 2020.
+Most recently, the winter solstice was observed on 23rd December in 1903 and will not happen on the 23rd December till the year 2303.
+The rarest date for the December solstice happened in 2020 that was on 20th December 2020.